 After the student's initial login, the student may be asked which year's FAFSA he or she is completing.
-For 2016-2017, the FAFSA has an 18-month application cycle, from January 1 before the start of the award year to June 30 at the end of the award year.
-Starting with the switch to prior prior year (PPY) for 2017-2018, the FAFSA will have a 21-month application cycle, from October 1 before the start of the award year through the second following June 30 at the end of the award year.
-So, at times, there will be a choice of two consecutive award years, the current award year and the next award year.
+Starting with the switch to prior-prior year (PPY) for 2017-2018, the FAFSA will have a 21-month application cycle, from October 1 before the start of the award year through the second following June 30 at the end of the award year.
+So, during the 9-month overlap period from October 1 to June 30, there will be a choice of two consecutive award years, the current award year and the next award year.
 This can be a source of confusion.
-Students who are applying for financial aid for fall 2016 need to file a 2016-2017 FAFSA, not a 2015-2016 FAFSA.
+Students who are applying for financial aid for fall 2017 need to file a 2017-2018 FAFSA.
 If the student submits a FAFSA for the wrong year, the student will need to submit a new FAFSA for the correct year.
-(If you are applying for summer 2016, ask the college financial aid administrator which year's FAFSA form to file.)
+(If you are applying for summer 2017, ask the college financial aid administrator which year's FAFSA form to file.)

 The student may also be prompted as to whether he or she wishes to file a Renewal FAFSA or continue to complete a FAFSA that was started previously.
 (A Renewal FAFSA pre-fills the new FAFSA with some of the demographic information from the previous year's FAFSA, reducing the time it takes to complete the FAFSA by about ten minutes.)
 Renewal reminders are sent to renewal-eligible students, reminding them that they can use FAFSA on the Web (FOTW) to reapply for aid.
-Renewal-eligible students who provide valid e-mail addresses on their 2015-2016 FAFSA records will be sent 2016-2017 Renewal Reminder e-mails.
+Renewal-eligible students who provide valid e-mail addresses on their 2016-2017 FAFSA records will be sent 2017-2018 Renewal Reminder e-mails.